realXtend/doc/arch_article/simple.rst

 is already being deployed to customers by some of the development companies, and provides a powerful usable GUI for editing the component data also for your own custom components.
-It is a quite straightforward modular c++ application with optional Python and Javascript support.
-Thanks to the Ogre3d graphics engine, it runs both on e.g. the N900 mobile phone with OpenGL ES and on powerful PCs with multiple video outputs with the built-in CAVE rendering support.
+It is a quite straightforward modular C++ application with optional Python and Javascript support.
+Thanks to the OGRE graphics engine, it runs both on e.g. the N900 mobile phone with OpenGL ES and on powerful PCs with multiple video outputs with the built-in CAVE rendering support.

-The document oriented approach of having worlds as files is of course precedented in 3d file format standards like VRML, X3D and Collada.
+The document oriented approach of having worlds as files is of course precedented in 3D file format standards like VRML, X3D and COLLADA.
 The idea with the realXtend files is to not specify the contents of the files, but they are only a mechanism for the applications to put the component data that they need.
 An essential element are the script